feddelegrand7/mini007/README.md

 #> [1] "Write a 1 sentence advertisment about an Algerian dates (the fruid)"
 #>
 #> $response
-#> Savor the rich, sun-kissed sweetness of Algerian dates – nature’s perfect
+#> Experience the rich, natural sweetness of Algerian dates—nature’s golden
-#> energy boost packed with tradition and flavor!
+#> treasure packed with flavor and nutrition in every bite!
 #>
 #> $validation_criteria
 #> [1] "Response must be under 100 words, professional tone, and highlight Algerian dates"